Firebrand/devbug/README.md

 # Devbug

-Debug your app with a much better console.log() alternative!
+Debug your node app with a much better console.log() alternative.
+Devbug will do a better job formatting the variables you want to output and allow you to choose colors so you don't get confused when debugging.
+Additionally, devbug provides you with a master on-off switch so you can disable all your debug outputs for production.

 ## Installation